microsoft/dstoolkit-mlops-v2/docs/how_to_setup.md

 - VERSION: a three-digit version string used to uniqueify azure resource names, ml endpoints, and ml deployments.
 - AZURE_RM_SVC_CONNECTION: the name of service connection to be used to execute all Azure DevOps pipelines.
 - RESOURCE_GROUP_NAME: the resource group to which azure resources will be deployed.
-- CLUSTER_NAME: the name of the compute resource in the azure machine learning resource
+- CLUSTER_NAME: the name of the compute resource for pr deployment for training and inferencing in the azure machine learning resource
+- BATCH_CLUSTER_NAME: the name of the compute resource for batch inferencing in the azure machine learning resource

 For key below, supply a value or accept the defaults in the terraform.tfvars file **Note: It is important to set a unique version number to avoid attempting to deploy resources that already exist.**